flatironinstitute/sciware/12_Functions/main.md

 ### Split out a root-finding function

 Ok, in real world at this point you'd read around, eventually (!) find ``scipy.optimize.newton``, and be done.
 Say internet is broken.
-Need to make own func.
+Need to make own func...

 Ah, you realize it's doing Newton's iteration \\[x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}\\] so that the sequence \\(x_0, x_1, \ldots\\) tends to a root.
 `mimsy` is some parameter we ignore. `wabe` is \\(x\\), which is a simpler and more universal variable name!

 <div class="fragment">
-Let's wrap in interface for roots of a *general* function, not just `runcible`!
+Let's wrap in interface for roots of a <em>general</em> function, not just `runcible`!

 We steal the *algorithm* of the script, just do better *packaging*.
 </div>